Christopher-Chung/Trigon-strategy/README.md

 # Trigon-strategy

 This code is unpolished but finished.
 Acts as a strategy provider to the mobile game "Trigon".
-Right now, yields an average result of 500~700 points which is much better than the average human play.
+Right now, yields an average result of 700~900 points which is much better than the average human play.

 ## Updates

 6/16: Extended pivots to all testing and boosted performance.
+6/16: See the list of shapes by entering <code>CommandList</code>, and allows re-entering if shape is invalid.
+Improved performance by changing parameters in <code>countscore</code>.

 ## How to use